visidata/visidata.org/site/blog/2022/connect-visidata-to-sql-databases-with-vdsql.md

 ## Installation

-The short answer is:
+The cutting edge of vdsql development is currently in the [VisiData repo](https://github.com/saulpw/visidata/tree/develop/visidata/apps/vdsql).
+There does exist a PyPI package, but it is very outdated.

+    git clone git@github.com:saulpw/visidata.git
+    cd visidata/visidata/apps/vdsql
-`pip install vdsql`
+    pip3 install .

-**[Learn a bit more about how to install vdsql here.](https://github.com/visidata/vdsql/blob/develop/README.md#install-latest-release)** Note that only the SQLite and Clickhouse backends are installed by default; to connect to any of the other backends listed above, you’ll need to install the Ibis dependencies for each one separately, using (e.g. for MySQL):
+Note that only the SQLite and Clickhouse backends are installed by default; to connect to any of the other backends listed above, you’ll need to [install the Ibis dependencies](https://ibis-project.org/install) for each one separately, using (e.g. for MySQL):

 `pip install ibis-framework[mysql]`

 Once installed, you can use `vdsql` instead of `vd` whenever you want to query a database directly, instead of loading the database tables into memory first (as `vd` does with flat files).
 Remember, `vdsql` to use a SQL connection; `vd` for in-memory processing.

-Find all the details in the [CHANGELOG](https://github.com/visidata/vdsql/blob/develop/CHANGELOG.md).
+Find all the details in the [CHANGELOG](https://github.com/saulpw/visidata/blob/develop/visidata/apps/vdsql/CHANGELOG.md).

 ## Why two different tools?